georgetown-cset/eto-orca/SQL_cleaning.md

 The main problem is strings with levenshtein distance that are close to each other but functionally different.

-Further exploration is needed to address these issues.
+Further exploration can address these issues.